osaraivamatheus/introduction_to_ml/README.md

 ![How-to-Choose-a-Metric-for-Imbalanced-Classification-latest](https://user-images.githubusercontent.com/34166879/169283235-1a748519-1fec-4705-9eac-e8b0b1e9bfbc.png)

-The training steps is explained on the noteboook [Compare_models.ipynb](https://github.com/osaraivamatheus/titanic_with_Sklearn/blob/main/Compare_models.ipynb).
+The training steps are explained on the noteboook [Compare_models.ipynb](https://github.com/osaraivamatheus/titanic_with_Sklearn/blob/main/Compare_models.ipynb).
 This notebook will train and save the choosen models.
+Also, it is shown all the available metrics to evaluate and compare the performance of each model.

 ### Making predictions

+At this moment, we've know the datasets, made EDA, choosen some classification models, hiperparametrized them, save them, train and compare all of them.
+Thus, we are now on the final step of a modelling process: the predictions, and we will use the best model to make it.
+For this purpose, we'll use the method *do_it* from the class *predict_from_load_model* to generate predictions.
+We could use a loaded model directly to make predicitons, but using this class brings some advantages, such as saving Id informations and show easily the hiperparameters.
+All of this activities are explained on the [predictions.ipynb notebook](https://github.com/osaraivamatheus/titanic_with_Sklearn/blob/main/predictions.ipynb).